s-fifteen-instruments/guardian/info/Interacting.md

 Most public websites do not require a client-side certificate to be presented to the web server.
 In this particular case, because mutual TLS is being performed, we do need to choose the appropriate client-side certificate to use.

 To do this, once you have properly installed via the Web UI or command-line method, you simply navigate to the desired website.
 The web server will prompt the client web browser for a certificate while also providing its own server-side certificate.
-In this manual process, you may inspect the server-side certificate.

-A window should pop up prompting you to choose the certificate you wish to provide.
+A window should pop up prompting you to choose the client-side certificate you wish to provide.

 Firefox ![Which Certificate?](figures/firefox_accept_cert.png)